 Environment Licenses are issued after all possible impacts are analyzed by the State Environmental Agency, SEDAM.
 No adverse environmental impacts are identified, which seems reasonable given the nature of the project design.
 Transboundary environmental impacts are not foreseen.
-The project has the necessary environmental licenses.
-The licenses were issued by the state environmental agency NUCOF/SEDAM in July 2006 and are valid until 20 January 2007 (The renewal of the licence has already been requested).
 The renewed environmental license(s) must be presented during first verification of emission reductions.